 Location: Pils iela 6

 Hotel Sigulda is located walking distance from the train station.
 It couldn’t be easier to arrive, from a short stroll to the hotel followed by a swift and friendly check-in.
-I stayed in the standard double room on the ground floor and was excited to find a bath tub in my room (just what you need after an action-packed day!).
+I stayed in the standard double room on the ground floor and was excited to find a bathtub in my room (just what you need after an action-packed day!).
 The room is spacious and comfortable, also with a desk so you can work if needed.

-We also had dinner and breakfast the following morning in the hotel.
+We also had dinner and breakfast the following morning at the hotel.
 Dinner was an absolute treat with three-courses made from local produce.
 Breakfast is served buffet-style and has a huge variety to choose from.
 There is a patio out the front of Hotel Sigulda, so even if you don’t stay here, it is still a lovely place to come for a coffee or glass of wine.

 Pin it for the next adventure!